 ‘One-to-one’ delivered through Chromebooks in KS3 & KS4

 We were amongst the first schools in the country to successfully pilot a one-to-one programme (each boy has his own personal device), allowing students to exploit the advantages of digital technology in the classroom.
-Our one-to-one programme has been rolled out to all boys in Year 8 and above, equipping them with a powerful tool to facilitate collaborative and connected learning experiences.
+Our one-to-one programme has been rolled out across KS3 and KS4, equipping our students with a powerful tool to facilitate collaborative and connected learning experiences.

-All Chromebooks used in school require a Chrome for Education License, which can be purchased separately or as part of a package.
-Full details of the Chromebook purchase programme and current recommended device will be sent directly to parents when their son joins JHGS.
+All Chromebooks used in school require a Chrome for Education License, which can be purchased separately, or as part of a package.
+Full details of the Chromebook purchase programme and current recommended device will be sent directly to parents when the programme is launched during Year 7.

 What is a Chromebook?